Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: Conclusion

-For future work, we will analyze how gene expression changes in comparison to the plaque size.
+Future work will extend the framework to model how plaque-associated gene-expression patterns vary with plaque burden, disease stage, and anatomical region.
 This will let us map which genes and multigene expression patterns rise or fall as plaques enlarge, compare patterns across different disease stages and brain regions.
 These insights will have important translational implications for understanding disease mechanisms and guiding hypothesis-driven experimental studies.
 Methodologically, there are opportunities to consider more flexible Tucker factorization for $\bbeta$, and also other types of effect characterizations beyond linearity.

 \paragraph*{Data availability}

 We use publicly available data from \cite{zeng_integrative_2023} for our analysis.